juancarlospaco/nim-chonker/README.md

 # Uninstall

-If some package is giving you problems or you just want to undo the changes...

-- Delete `/etc/pacman.d/chonker.conf` and do an upgrade with pacman.
+- If you want to undo the changes, delete `/etc/pacman.d/chonker.conf` and do an upgrade with pacman.

 # Why